spacetelescope/jdaviz/docs/mosviz/import_data.rst

     >>> mosviz.load_data(directory="path/to/my/data", instrument="niriss")  # doctest: +SKIP

-If an instrument isn't specified, Mosviz will default to NIRSpec parsing.
+If an instrument is not specified, Mosviz will default to NIRSpec parsing.

-Specifying an instrument from the command line isn't supported yet, and will default to NIRSpec parsing as if an instrument wasn't provided:
+Specifying an instrument from the command line is not supported yet, and will default to NIRSpec parsing as if an instrument wasn't provided:

     jdaviz /path/to/my/data --layout=mosviz